Christian Alliance for Indian Child Welfare

 WE CARE: The Christian Alliance for Indian Child Welfare (CAICW), formed for Charitable, Religious, and Educational purposes as both a Christian Ministry and a Family Advocacy, is interested in the total well-being of the individual and Family.

-CAICW has ministered with music and teaching in Mexico, USA and Canada.
+CAICW has ministered with music and teaching in Mexico, USA and Canada since 2004.

 CAICW has advocated since 2004 for families at risk of harm from the Indian Child Welfare Act (ICWA).
-Our advocacy has been both judicial and educational, as well as a prayer resource for families and a shoulder to cry on.
+Our advocacy has been both educational and judicial, as well as a prayer resource for families and a shoulder to cry on.

-We also advocate for individuals and parents interested in health, growth and God – yearning for dependence on the Lord and independence from welfare entitlements and control, but who don’t feel like it is an option they can attain easily due to conditions around them or various confines within federal policy.
+We advocate for individuals and parents interested in health, growth and God – yearning for dependence on the Lord and independence from government programs.
 We are here to support, encourage and educate.

 We have recently moved the website to a new host.
 Please be patient with us as we reconnect links and finish putting up pages.

-- Roland J. Morris Home: We have begun planning a long term (12 -24 mos) alcohol and drug treatment facility designed to keep the family unit together, allowing parents and guardians to bring their young children with them during treatment while learning parenting and work skills.
+- Roland J. Morris Home: A long term (12 -24 mos) Christian substance abuse program designed to keep the family unit together, allowing parents and guardians to bring their young children with them during treatment while learning parenting and work skills.